 Avery visibly shuddered.
 Peaches looked on with silent fear.
 Arthur held a look of confidence and joviality.
 Vi looked oddly hungry.
 Emotions were wild and varied.

-“I will be recalling all of our commanders in the field.
+“I will be recalling most of our commanders from the field.
 As well, I will be able to get almost all the Arrows and Darts into the city before the battle.
 Each of you will have specific assignments to carry out.
-Let us prepare people.”
+Let us prepare, people.”

 The turns had passed quickly.
 Edelbert spent his time building new golem by the dozen, Terracottas mostly.
 Now he was posted in the mines.